 Just another member of the team, absorbing every last drop of the high school experience that he could.

-Such as his 6-for-8 hitting in the two-game WIAA state tournament July 22.
-It included the two-run single that he hit in the title game against Marquette that complemented the nine-strikeout, four-hit shutout that he threw in the 2-0 decision.
+Such as his 6-for-8 hitting in the two-game WIAA state tournament on July 22.
+It included the two-run single that he hit in the title game against Marquette that complimented the nine-strikeout, four-hit shutout that he threw in the 2-0 decision.

 "I never wanted to be looked at as that kind of guy (a superstar)," said Weber.
 "I just wanted to be known as the guy who worked the hardest and just wanted to be with his teammates."

 Perhaps, but Weber is off to a good start.
 As he heads to the University of Illinois to continue his career, he leaves a lasting mark on Falls baseball and area baseball in general.
 His performance won't soon be forgotten in state-tournament lore.

 Held Marquette to four hits in a 2-0 win, clinching back-to-back state championships for the program. … Illinois commit shuttled back and forth between Illinois campus and Menomonee Falls late in season, including sectional and state games. … Locked down No. 1-ranked West Bend West in sectional final. … Went 7-0 overall with 2.05 ERA and 64 strikeouts and 12 walks, with six complete games. … Averaged 1.5 strikeouts per inning. … Batted .531 with 17 runs scored, eight doubles, two homers and 21 RBIs. … Zero strikeouts this season. … Drafted in 34th round by Cincinnati Reds (did not sign).